sonus21/rqueue/docs/message-handling/producer-consumer.md

 }
 ```

-Rqueue can be used to run consumer and producer in two different clusters, one cluster would be
-acting as producer and another one would be acting as consumer.
-We do not have to change application
+Rqueue can facilitate running consumers and producers in separate clusters without requiring changes
-code, this can be done very easily using `active` flag of `RqueueListener`, in producer cluster
+to application code.
+This can be achieved effortlessly using the `active` flag of `RqueueListener`.
-set `active` to `false` and in consumer cluster set `active` flag to `true`.
+In the producer cluster, you set `active` to `false`, while in the consumer cluster, you set
+the `active` flag to `true`.
+This approach allows for straightforward configuration and management
+of distinct roles within different clusters using Rqueue.

 ```text
 +-----------------------+                         +------------------------+